-By default, FarmDyn allows to define up to 10 different types of grassland management options by the following attributes: 1. total dry matter output and nutrient content of grass, 2.
-Level of effective nitrogen input from animal manure and mineral fertilizer 3. distribution of fresh grass and grass silage over months 4.
-Number of cuts (only applicable for grass silage).
+By default, FarmDyn allows to define up to 10 different types of grassland management options by the following attributes: 1) total dry matter output and nutrient content of grass 2) distribution of fresh grass and grass silage over months and 3) Number of cuts (only applicable for grass silage).
 The different types of grassland management each produce three types of fresh or silage grass (early, middle and late).
 Production of early silage grass requires more cuts per year.
 Roughage (silage maize and silage grass) can be exported (sales) from the farm or imported (purchase).
 In this deliverable we allow purchase of silage maize, while purchase and sales of silage grass is not considered.
 Sales of silage maize is also not considered.
 The grassland management options and data are adjusted to the Dutch situation, among others using satellite data.
 This is explained in Chapter 4 of this deliverable.